 Making Memories for Our Kids: Forts, Fairies and Freedom

 Here is a quick exercise to help you connect you with your own play history—a great way to root yourself as you support kids in their play.
-This is largely inspired by David Sobel, an educator and advocate for nature and place based learning (if you don’t know him, you should).
+This is largely inspired by David Sobel, an educator and advocate for nature and place based learning (if you don’t know of him, you really should).

 Take a minute, read the prompt and consider whatever response pops to mind: